squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/NtlmWithGroups.rst

 {{{
 external_acl_type testForNTGroup %LOGIN /usr/local/squid/libexec/wbinfo_group.pl

-acl group1 external testForNTGroup someGroupName
+acl inGroupX external testForNTGroup someGroupNameX }}}
-}}}

 and to use the ACL as you would any other authentication ACL
 {{{
-http_access allow group1
+http_access allow inGroupX
 }}}